WallarooLabs/wally/book/getting-started/vagrant-setup.md

 ## Provision the Vagrant Box

-The provisioning process will install the required libraries and dependencies required to compile Wallaroo and its support tools.
-It will also compile Wallaroo and its support tools for you.
-Due to this, the provisioning process takes roughly 10-15 minutes.
-It should be noted that this is a one time setup as long as you don't destroy the Vagrant Box.
+Provisioning should take about 10 to 15 minutes.
+When it finishes, you will have a complete Wallaroo development environment.
+You won’t have to go through the provisioning process again unless you destroy the Wallaroo environment by running `vagrant destroy`.

+To provision, run the following commands:

 ```bash
 cd ~/wallaroo-tutorial/wallaroo/vagrant